Skip to main content

 ACL filterEnforce scope — remove any chunks from connections outside the query's allowed compartments/sensitivity

 Cross-encoder rerankerScore each (query, chunk) pair jointly.
-Top-30 candidates → top-10.
-Graceful fallback to fusion ranking when no reranker is configured.
+Candidate pool, final top-K, enabled flag, and model come from the retrieval tool.
+Graceful fallback to fusion ranking when reranking is disabled or unavailable.

 Hybrid ranking weights